seandatasci/JustinGoheen/README.md

 Hi, my name is Justin —— and I'm focused on developing tools, systems, and processes to enable the application of Artificial Intelligence in real-world contexts.

+My pinned repos are organized according to AI fields and personal interests; I transitioned to this organization format in early 2022 with the intent to grow and maintain the repos over time, in a structured manner that'll be useful to others.

-My pinned repos are organized according to AI fields and personal interests; if you want to learn AI/ML with Python, I highly encourage you to begin with the Artificial Intelligence repo and go from there.
+If you want to learn AI/ML with Python, I highly encourage you to begin with the resources listed in Artificial Intelligence repo and go from there.

 [![AngelList](https://img.shields.io/badge/AngelList-%23D4D4D4.svg?style=for-the-badge&logo=AngelList&logoColor=black)](https://angel.co/u/justingoheen) [![Medium](https://img.shields.io/badge/Medium-12100E?style=for-the-badge&logo=medium&logoColor=white)](https://theaiengineer.medium.com)